vika-sonne/CortexM/README.md

 Holds one page in RAM buffer while write process and flush the buffer when write to another page happends.
 Has *PreFlushCallbackStruct* to finalize page data before flush (write).
 This can be used in the deferred CRC calculation mechanism and for another actions for page data finalization.

 ![](/images/page-cache.png)

+## Libs/UsbBase
+Base class for hardware abstraction from USB specification.